 Below you can find the tax agencies for six countries where cryptos are taxed.
 Check out the links for additional information and updates as cryptocurrency regulations evolve in each region.

 - Canada: https://www.canada.ca/en/revenue-agency/news/newsroom/fact-sheets/fact-sheets-2015/what-you-should-know-about-digital-currency.html

 - Australia: https://www.ato.gov.au/business/gst/in-detail/your-industry/financial-services-and-insurance/gst-and-digital-currency/

 If you reside in any of the countries listed below, you can check the Library of Congress Report for crypto tax information.
 Be advised that this report was published in June 2018 and folks may want to check their own governmental resources or a local tax advisor for any updates to this information.

-If you were a dedicated HODL-er during 2018 you have nothing to worry about.
+If you are a dedicated HODL-er, you have nothing to worry about.
 Those that held on to their crypto and did not trade for other coins or exchange for fiat will have no capital gains taxes on their digital assets.

-A bit of good news is that many crypto traders saw a loss.
-Maybe that doesn’t sound like good news, but at least they won’t have to pay any capital gains tax plus they should be able to deduct their losses.
+A bit of “good” news is that many crypto traders have experience a capital gains loss.
+Maybe that doesn’t sound like good news, but at least they won’t have to pay any capital gains tax.
+Plus, they should be able to deduct their losses.